jaytoday/PQ/readme.markdown

   Run PQ through dev_appserver.

-  To load a datastore snapshot, navigate to /dev/admin and select the Restore From Backup option, or manually load each data type.
+  To load a datastore snapshot, navigate to /dev/admin and select the Restore Backup Datastore option, or manually load each data type.